-Operations of the 5307th (Composite) Regiment (Provisional), Merrill’s Marauders, (Codenamed – Galahad), in Northern Burma during the period of April to May 1944, (LRPG) Long Range Penetration Mission.
-Personal Experience of the Counter Intelligence Corps Officer.
+Document Source: Operations of the 5307th (Composite) Regiment (Provisional), Merrill’s Marauders, (Codenamed – Galahad), in Northern Burma during the period of April to May 1944, (LRPM) Long Range Penetration Mission.
+Personal Experience of the Counter Intelligence Corps Officer, Maj Farris Hardin

-This archive covers the operations of the 5307th Composite Unit (Provisional) Merrill’s Marauders (Galahad), in North Burma from Apr 27 to May 27, 1944, during the China Burma India Campaign.
-In Jan 1942, the Japanese invaded Burma with two divisions which they had concentrated in Southern Thailand.
-Moulmein was taken on Jan 30, and although the Salween River and the Sittang River crossing were bitterly contested by the Indian and Burmese Air Forces aided by the British Royal Air Force, as well as the American Volunteer Group (AVG Flying Tigers), these forces were quickly overwhelmed by Japanese superiority by Japanese planes, men and equipment.
-Rangoon, the capital and principal port fell on Mar 8, and the Japanese division pushed up the Sittang River where Gen Joseph W. ‘Vinegar Joe’ Stilwell was deploying his Chinese forces for the defense of the Burma Road.
+This archive covers the operations of the 5307th Composite Unit (Provisional) Merrill’s Marauders (Galahad), in North Burma from April 27 to May 27, 1944, during the China Burma India Campaign (CBI).
+In January 1942, the Japanese invaded Burma with two divisions which they had concentrated in Southern Thailand.
+Moulmein was taken on January 30, and although the Salween River and the Sittang River crossing were bitterly contested by the Indian and Burmese Air Forces aided by the British Royal Air Force, as well as the American Volunteer Group (AVG), Flying Tigers, these forces were quickly overwhelmed by Japanese superiority by Japanese planes, men and equipment.
+Rangoon, the capital and principal port fell on March 8, and the Japanese division pushed up the Sittang River where Gen Joseph W. ‘Vinegar Joe’ Stilwell was deploying his Chinese forces for the defense of the Burma Road.
 The other Japanese division pushed up the Irrawaddy River, driving the Burmese and Indian defenders before it.
-Toungoo on the Sittang River and Prome on the Irrawaddy River were seized early in April.
-From Prome, the Japanese pushed north yo Yenangyaung, then west, and on May 4, occupied the port of Akyab on the Bay of Bengal.
+Toungoo on the Sittang River and Prome on the Irrawaddy River was seized early in April.
+From Prime, the Japanese pushed north to Yenangyaung, then west, and on May 4, occupied the port of Akyab on the Bay of Bengal.

-The Japanese landed two additional divisions at Rangoon and drove rapidly north into the upper Salween valley, where they occupied Lashio, the junction of the rail and highway sections of the Burma Road.
+The Japanese landed two additional divisions at Rangoon and drove rapidly north into the upper Salween Valley, where they occupied Lashio, the junction of the rail and highway sections of the Burma Road.
 Mandalay was evacuated by the Chinese troops on May 1.
-From Lashio, the enemy pushed up the Salween valley well into China.
-In north-central Burma, they proceeded north along the Irrawaddy River almost to Fort Hertz and occupied Kalewa on the Chindwin River.
-British, Burmese and Indian survivors retreated up the Chindwin Valley and across the Chin Hills, while the decimated remnants of the Chinese forces retired to India via Schingbwiyang.
+From Lashio, the enemy pushed up the Salween Valley well into China.
+In the North-Central Burma, they proceeded north along the Irrawaddy River almost to Fort Hertz and occupied Kalewa on the Chindwin River.
+British, Burmese, and Indian survivors retreated up the Chindwin Valley and across the Chin Hills, while the decimated remnants of the Chinese forces retired to India via Schingbwiyang.
 As no motor road or railroad connected India with Burma, the withdrawal was made entirely by foot.
-The monsoon rains of June found the Japanese holding all of Burma except for the undesirable fringes of mountains, jungle, and swamps on the north and west.
-The Japanese continued pressure along the coast from Akyab and by Oct 1942, despite stubborn British resistance, had reached the frontier of Bengal, a province of India.
-In Feb 1943, the enemy launched an offensive northwest from Myitkyina, closing the Sumprabum, thus threatening to destroy the British-led Kachin Levies operating in the area.
+The monsoon rains of June found the Japanese holding all of Burma except for the undesirable fringes of mountains, jungle, and swamps in the north and west.
+The Japanese continued pressure along the coast from Akyab and by October 1942, despite stubborn British resistance, had reached the frontier of Bengal, a province of India.
+In February 1943, the enemy launched an offensive northwest from Myitkyina, closing the Sumprabum, thus threatening to destroy the British-led Kachin Levies operating in the area.

 At the Quebec Conference (Aug 1943), Lord Louis Mountbatten was appointed Commander-in-Chief of the Southeast Asia Command, which included the China Burma India Theater of Operations.
-As a result of a decision made at this conference, the 5307th Composite Unit (Provisional) was to be organized to participate in the Burma operations.
-This decision was made upon the request of Gen Order C. Wingate for 3000 jungle trained American Infantrymen to be organized under his direction into LRPGs (Long Range Penetration Groups).
+As a result of a decision made at this conference, the 5307th Composite Unit (Provisional) was to be organized to participate in the Burma Operations.
+This decision was made upon the request of Gen Order C. Wingate for 3000 jungle-trained American Infantrymen to be organized under his direction into LRPGs (Long Range Penetration Groups).
 Wingate had already enjoyed marked success with LRPGs of the British Army in Burma.
-By Jan 1944, the three battalions comprising the provisional unit had been transported to India, organized, trained, and equipped for employment, and on Jan 8, was assigned to Vinegar Joe Stilwell’s field command on North Burma.
+By January 1944, the three battalions comprising the provisional unit had been transported to India, organized, trained, and equipped for employment, and on January 8, was assigned to Vinegar Joe Stilwell’s field command in North Burma.
 He expected to use it to facilitate the seizure of key points by his main Chinese forces which were beginning their drive against the 18th Japanese Division.

-The terrain on north Burma is a veritable mass of large rivers and small streams, dense jungles, and sharp hills and mountains.
-The main routes of communications are native footpaths and narrow cart tracks throughout 95% of the entire area.
-The climate is a tropical monsoon area with extremely heavy rainfall; average rainfall in north Burma is 75 to 100 inches per year.
-During the period from Mar to Jun, the weather is excessively hot and humid.
+The terrain on North Burma is a veritable mass of large rivers and small streams, dense jungles, and sharp hills and mountains.
+The main routes of communication are native footpaths and narrow cart tracks throughout 95% of the entire area.
+The climate is a tropical monsoon area with extremely heavy rainfall; the average rainfall in North Burma is 75 to 100 inches per year.
+During the period from March to June, the weather is excessively hot and humid.
 The Marauders crossed mountains 8000 feet high and moved over extremely difficult terrain in their efforts to gain access to the enemy’s rear.
 Pack mules were used and in addition to all supplies being received by air, all casualties were evacuated by air, which in many cases necessitated the construction of airstrips in the jungle so that light liaison aircraft could land to pick up their patients.
 After penetrating the enemy rear areas, the Marauders established roadblocks, ambushed supply trains and groups of enemy reinforcements, and generally harassed the Japanese 18th Division forces opposing the advance of the Chinese.

 The Marauders were physically worn out, having marched and fought through several hundred miles of exceedingly difficult terrain since Feb 9, 1944, and during most of that 80-day period they had lived exclusively on K-rations in addition nearly all of the men had suffered in some extend from dysentery and fevers.
 The unit had lost some 700 men killed, wounded, and sick, from their original strength of approximately 3000.
 All supply and evacuation had been carried out satisfactorily by air, however, there were no American replacements in the theater to refill the Marauder ranks.
 Stilwell was forced to reinforce the three battalions of Marauders with elements of the 88th and 150th Chinese Regiments and approximately 300 Kachins to provide sufficient strength for the mission.